tleyden/hello_ros_erlang/README.md

 This python process subscribes to a ROS topic, and forwards whatever it receives to an Erlang node via py-interface

+## What it does

+Not much, really.
+It subscribes to a ROS topic, and forwards any messages received to an erlang node, which simply prints them out.

 ## Dependencies

 - ros